D. W. Jesudoss: Writings

+Career

+During his Career (1966-2024), he was Parish Priest of TELC Churches in Arulpuram (1966), Coimbatore (1967) and Tiruchirappalli (1968) and Spiritual Formator at Tamil Nadu Theological Seminary, Madurai (1973-78, 1983-85) and at Gurukul Lutheran Theological College and Research Institute, Chennai (1985-2004).

 Honours

 In 1999, Samuel W. Meshack, then a member of faculty at the Gurukul Lutheran Theological College, Chennai edited a festschrift in honour of Jesudoss marking the completion of his sixtieth year.
 The festschrift was entitled Building God's Kingdom on Earth, Writings in Honour of D.W.
 Jesudoss on His Shastiapthapoorthi.